yusufozdenn/Euroleague-Player-Analysis-with-ML/README.md

 # Euroleague-Player-Analysis-with-Linear-Regression
-This project analyzes Euroleague basketball player performance using machine learning techniques.
+This project analyzes Euroleague basketball player -Nigel Hayes Davies-'s performance using machine learning techniques.
 The goal is to predict game scores based on key player statistics and to explore the most significant factors influencing player performance.

 ## Steps:
 **1- EDA (Exploratary Data Analysis)**